heepster/heepster.github.io/_posts/2022-03-30-how-does-ping-work.md

 <br />

 To understand this a bit more, let's take a step back and talk about the internet.
 Whenever a network device talks to another, like when your computer talks to Google.com, it does so through a series of routers and gateways.
-Packets originate from a source network device, or host, and are forwarded from gateway/router to gateway/router until that packet reaches its destination.
+Packets originate from a source network device, or host, and are forwarded from gateway/router to gateway/router until they reach their destination.

 ![Gateway diagram](/assets/images/posts/ping3.png)